vmware-tanzu/community-edition/docs/site/content/docs/latest/prepare-deployment.md

 - For information about how to set up an Amazon EC2 infrastructure provider, see [Prepare to Deploy a Management or Stand-alone Cluster to Amazon EC2](aws.md).
 - For information about how to set up a vSphere infrastructure provider, see [Prepare to Deploy a Management or Stand-alone Cluster to vSphere](vsphere.md).
-- For information about how to set up a Docker as Cluster API provider (CAPD) environment  (WIP)
+- For information about how to set up a Docker, see (WIP)